SelinaZheng-LX/protagonists/README.md

 # Welcome to Team Protagonist's Battle of the CUNYs
 Check out our wiki for more in-depth information
 ***
+About: A game for CUNY students to develop their soft skills and encourages the students to market themselves while aiding in career development.

+Built With: Vite.js, Supabase, Bcrypt, Blender

+Framework: ReactJS

+***

 ## Setup